shikhar97gupta/MNIST-FCN/README.md

 # MNIST-FCN
-Train MNIST dataset with Fully Connected Network built from scratch
+Train MNIST dataset with Fully Connected Network built from scratch using Numpy